Boyd Rice: Crowd control

-Art
+Other work

 After dropping out of high school at the age of 17, Rice began an in-depth study of early 20th-century art movements, producing his own abstract black and white paintings and experimental photographs.
 Early on, he met European art historian and gallery owner Arturo Schwarz, with whom he began a long correspondence.
 Schwarz, a biographer of Duchamp and Man Ray, encouraged Rice to pursue his art, no matter what.
-And he did.
 Though he would later shift his focus to sound, he has never stopped creating visual art and has given a number of one man shows over the years.

-Photography

 In the mid-1970s Rice devoted a great deal of time to experimental photography, developing a process by which he could produce "photographs of things which don't exist".
 He had a one-man show of the photos in the early 1980s at Richard Peterson's Pink & Pearl Gallery in San Diego, which was documented in the local press, the San Diego Union and Evening Tribune.
 He has never revealed the means by which he made these photos, and has stated publicly that the secret will go to the grave with him.
 Some of these photos can be seen in his book Standing in Two Circles (Creation Press, 2008).

-Writings

-Over the years, Boyd Rice's writings have been translated into at least six languages.
-His collected writings were published in 2008 by Creation Press.
-A French language edition followed on Camion Noir.

-In 2009, his book NO was published by Heartworm Press.
-This was widely regarded as a book defining Rice's personal philosophy.
-Rice defined the book as merely a "laundry list" of things he didn't believe in.
-He later stated in an interview with WFMU's Beware of the Blog, "sometimes the things you don't believe are more important than what you do believe".

-In October 2011, Heartworm Press published Rice's Twilight Man, a noir memoir about his life in 1980s San Francisco.